mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

    :math:`\mathbf{u}_r = \mathbf{A}_r^{-1}(\mathbf{A}_s\mathbf{u}_s + \mathbf{f}_{rs})`

-If these equations are symbolic, it is mostly impossible to determine if an entry is zero when pivoting in `Gaussian elimination`_ and the solutions are susceptible to divide-by-zero operations for ranges of numerical values for the variables involved.
+If these equations are symbolic, it is mostly impossible to determine if an entry is zero when pivoting in `Gaussian elimination`_ making the solutions susceptible to divide-by-zero operations for ranges of numerical values for the variables involved.